 For the dill, I tried something new that I bought.
 It is dehydrated dill that comes in a jar.
 You just soak the amount of dill you need it in a few drops of water and it re-hydrates to almost fresh dill.
 I say almost because there really is nothing that really replaces fresh herbs.
 The smell and color were almost like fresh, and to have this on hand anytime is a real treat.
 You can buy it in the produce section of most grocery stores.
 Just FYI.

 I have an on-going love affair with flavored aioli for vegetable and meat dipping and I usually mix them using mayonnaise – no, it’s not homemade mayonnaise- but nobody notices and the aioli turns out great.
+Theses are some variations on the basic Garlic Dill Aioli recipe:

 This Garlic Dill Aioli is smooth and creamy, with just enough raw garlic to be noticeable, but not so much that you will have garlic breath for hours afterward.
 The lemon and dill add a freshness that keeps the aioli from feeling heavy.